 The residence of the Federal Constitutional Court is Karlsruhe

 The Federal Constitutional Court consists of two senates with 8 judges each.
-A committee of the Bundestag, which consists of 12 Members of the Bundestag, and the Bundesrat elect with 2/3-majority in each case half of the judges of both senates (Article 94 I GG).
+The Bundestag, and the Bundesrat elect with 2/3-majority in each case half of the judges of both senates (Article 94 I GG).

 Article 94 I